 Don’t Believe These 3 Myths About Natural Teeth Whitening

-Not everything you see on Facebook and Instagram is true, especially when it comes to “natural” teeth whitening.
+Not everything you see on social media is true, especially when it comes to “natural” teeth whitening.
+That’s why it’s a good idea to ask our dentists in Shelby Township, Michigan, about ways you can safely and effectively whiten teeth.

-One of the biggest misunderstandings we see among patients is the idea that all-natural ingredients are good for your smile.
+One of the biggest misunderstandings our dentists see among patients is the idea that all-natural ingredients are good for your smile.
 In reality, many of the ingredients used for natural teeth whitening are abrasive to your teeth and can wear away enamel over time.
-Continue reading to learn what myths our teeth whitening dentists want you to know.

 Activated charcoal is a black powder made of peat, olive pits, coconut shells, slowly burned wood, and other natural ingredients.
 However, it’s important to remember that “natural” doesn’t always mean healthy.
 For example, tobacco is natural and known to cause lung cancer.
-Activated charcoal hasn’t been approved by the U.S. Food and Drug Administration or the American Dental Association for.
+Activated charcoal hasn’t been approved by the U.S. Food and Drug Administration or the American Dental Association for teeth whitening.

 There’s no scientific evidence proving activated charcoal is safe or effective for teeth whitening.
 In fact, using abrasive scrubs can actually wear away the protective outer layer of your teeth and reveal the yellow dentin beneath.
 Once this happens, your teeth will actually look yellower, not whiter.
 You want to whiten your tooth enamel, not scrub it away.